 ESD/EDC has established a cooperative, multi-agency review process for the evaluation and validation of eligible costs and disbursement of funds with the New York State Department of Public Service (DPS).
 ESD will administer the program in cooperation with EDC.
 DPS staff will provide technical consultation to ESD/EDC to help determine the validity of eligible, incurred costs submitted by the utility service providers for reimbursement and their appropriate categorization within the priority hierarchy established above.
 Eligible service providers must submit incurred expenses for reimbursement in accordance with the expense categories outlined in this Partial Action Plan and the eligibility criteria described below.
 Service providers must allow DPS staff access to the financial books and records of the company and its affiliates (both regulated and unregulated) related to Lower Manhattan service delivery, in order to ensure confirmation of expenditures claimed for reimbursement and their appropriate categorization within the fund allocation hierarchy.
+Such access must also be extended to federal officials in accordance with administration of the federal funds for this program.4

-For Tier 2 and Tier 3 only, in instances where work is coordinated with City street work funded by FHWA, the service providers will also make available to City and State DOT and FHWA staff cost estimates and related financial records as the basis for contracting City street work.
+In instances where work is coordinated with City street work funded by FHWA, the service providers will also make available to City and State DOT and FHWA staff cost estimates and related financial records as the basis for contracting City street work.

-Any service provider not seeking reimbursement for Tier One expenditures (that have already been reimbursed through insurance or other funds) is nonetheless encouraged to provide information about those costs and reimbursements to this program.
+Any service provider not seeking reimbursement for Category One expenditures (already reimbursed through insurance or other funds) is nonetheless encouraged to provide information about those costs and reimbursements to this program.
 This will assist ESD/EDC in establishing a clearer picture of total infrastructure costs incurred by category in recovering from the attack-inflicted damage.

 Eligible costs are limited to those incurred for: (1) providing emergency, temporary, and permanent restoration of utility service to Lower Manhattan; and (2) the rebuilding of utility infrastructure.
-In the event that total reimbursement from all sources, including this fund, exceed uncompensated losses, the recipient will return to ESD the excess funds.
+In the event that total reimbursement from all sources, including this fund, exceeds uncompensated losses, the recipient will return to ESD the excess funds.